yieknee/media-ranker/README.md

 Inside of the `db` folder, we have included two files:

-- `media-seeds.csv`
+- `works-seeds.csv`
 - `generate_starter_data.rb`

-You are encouraged to build your own `seeds.rb` script using the `media-seeds.csv` file, so that you can run `rails db:seed`.
+You are encouraged to build your own `seeds.rb` script using the `works-seeds.csv` file, so that you can run `rails db:seed`.
 You are encouraged to reference other seeds scripts you may have!

-The file `generate_starter_data.rb` is a script to help generate a new `media-seeds.csv` file.
+The file `generate_starter_data.rb` is a script to help generate a new `works-seeds.csv` file.
 There are comments in the file about its use.
 You are not required to use this file.

 ---